blaynem/craigslist-searcher/README.md

 - If you change the state you want to search, but do not click to change the city, it will not update correctly. i.e. I would like to search boulder colorado.
 On initial load State: alabama, city: auburn.
 If I change the state to colorado, boulder is the first city.
 I didn't actually have to click and change to boulder. so now if you press search, it will be the previous city, auburn.
 - Similar bug for category/subcategory.
 Will need to find a way to make it switch to the first item.
+- After searching, then selecting to open a listing for more details.
+And then trying to make another search, the user will stay on the detail page and not be redirected.
+Not sure what the best course of action would be for that.
+- If a user views a detailed search, then goes back to home page, then clicks a different listing - the first listing they viewed will still be there, as the new detailed information is waiting to load.
+Bad user experience.

 ## Thanks
 Also thanks to everyone in the Reactiflux discord chat who helped.